refinedev/refine/examples/tutorial-antd/README.md

 ## About

-This is a source code for example app built in [refine Ant Design tutorial](https://refine.dev/docs/tutorials/ant-design-tutorial/).
+This is a source code for example app built in [tutorial](https://refine.dev/docs/tutorial/introduction/index/) with Ant Design selection.

 The tutorial section will take you through the steps involved in creating an app from scratch using refine Ant Design.